 Library and Information Services

-Hedberg Library has several technology-enhanced classrooms, the 75-seat Niemann Media Theater, and 11 collaborative and individual study rooms.
-Also within the Hedberg Library, the Staubitz Archives exist to document the life of Carthage College by collecting, preserving, and providing access to records and artifacts representing Carthage’s rich history, the publications of faculty and staff, and the activities of the Carthage community.
+Hedberg Library has several technology-enhanced classrooms, the 75-seat Niemann Media Theater, and collaborative and individual study rooms.
+Also in the Hedberg Library, the Staubitz Archives document the life of Carthage by collecting, preserving, and providing access to records and artifacts representing its rich history, the publications of faculty and staff, and the activities of the Carthage community.
 The Brainard Writing Center, on the main level, is staffed by trained Writing Fellows who provide assistance for any written assignment.
 And, Donna’s Bytes, in the east section of Hedberg Library, provides food, beverages, and a relaxing atmosphere for students to unwind and enjoy discussions, lake views, or sitting in front of the fireplace.

 LIS provides a physical and electronic collection of books, periodicals, audio and video recordings, microforms, and other materials.
 The growing collection contains more than 1 million unique resources.
 Laptop computers, iPads, camcorders, and other production and presentation equipment are available for loan.
 The library includes the Center for Children’s Literature, which features a large collection of children’s books.